On the (in)finiteness of the image of Reshetikhin-Turaev representations: Introduction

 \section{Introduction}

-At the end of the 80' Witten \cite{Wi2} constructed a $2+1$ dimensional TQFT using path integrals which gives a three-dimensional intepretation of the Jones polynomial and gives invariants for $3$-dimensional closed oriented manifold equipped with some links and additional structure.
-Reshetikhin and Turaev (\cite{RT}) gave a rigorous construction using quantum groups and more recently Blanchet, Masbaum, Habegger and Vogel constructed these TQFTs by means of Kauffman bracket skein algebra (\cite{BHMV2}) following the works of Lickorish (\cite{Li2}).
-We will use the construction of the latter authors.
-These TQFTs give rise to a tower of representations $\rho_p, p\geq 3$ of some central extensions of the mapping class group $\emcg$ of any closed oriented surface $\Sigma$, equipped with colored points, which act on finite rank modules $V_p(\Sigma)$.
+Witten constructed in \cite{Wi2} a $2+1$ dimensional TQFT using path integrals which gives a three-dimensional interpretation of the Jones polynomial and produces invariants for $3$-dimensional closed oriented manifolds equipped with framed links and additional structure.
+Reshetikhin and Turaev (\cite{RT}) gave a rigorous construction using quantum groups and latter Blanchet, Masbaum, Habegger and Vogel constructed these TQFTs by means of Kauffman bracket skein algebra (\cite{BHMV2}) following the work of Lickorish (\cite{Li2}).
+We will use the construction in \cite{BHMV2}.
+These TQFTs give rise to finite dimensional representations $\rho_p$, $p\geq 3$ of some central extension of the mapping class group $\Emcg$ of any closed oriented surface $\Sigma$, equipped with colored points.
 Here we will discuss whether these representations have finite image or not.
 Several studies have been made in that sense.
 The \RT representations associated to a torus without marked points have finite image.
 This fact was known in the conformal field theory community (see \cite{CG} and references herein) and has been proved independently by Gilmer in \cite{Gi99}.
-In higher genus, the Reshetikhin-Turaev representations have finite image at level $3$ and $6$ (see \cite{Wr96}) and $4$ (it is a character).
+In higher genus, the Reshetikhin-Turaev representations have finite image at level $3$ and $6$ (see \cite{Wr96}) and they are characters at level $4$ .
 In any other cases, they have infinite image.
-It was proved by Funar in \cite{Fu99} when $(g,p)\neq (2, 10)$ (see also \cite{Ma99} for a proof that they contain an element of infinite order).
-The last remaining case $g=2$, $p=10$ was treated in \cite{EF}.
-Concerning the representation associated to a one holed torus, it was shown in \cite{Sa12} that they have infinite image for high enough level.
+It was proved by Funar in \cite{Fu99} when $(g,p)\neq (2, 20)$ (see also \cite{Ma99} for a proof that they contain an element of infinite order).
+The last remaining case $g=2$, $p=20$ was treated in \cite{EF}.
+Concerning the representation associated to a one holed torus, it results from \cite{Sa12} that they have infinite image for high enough level when the level is odd and the dimension is fixed.